The beaches on Oahu are great, but sometimes you want to escape the sand and find some other fun Oahu family adventures.

 That was a bit of a mistake.

 We were able to get a temporary tattoo for our daughter with no wait.
-She loved the one on one attention.
 But we were missing the shows!
 We finally realized we needed to get back with the crowd and move around with them if we were going to truly experience all that we wanted to.

 We were able to fan out along the lagoon for the canoe pageant.
 Each island was represented on different bamboo rafts as they made their way down the lagoon.